Caracalla1081/Credt_Risk_Analysis/README.md

 - Balanced Accuracy Score: The balanced accuracry score of .73 can be considered good at prediciting who is and who is not at a worthy candidate for credit lending.
 - Precision Score: The precision score of .02 to classify "high-risk" and score of 1 for classifying "low-risk" indicates that there are a large amount of false positives for "high-risk", meaning the classification of "low-risk" us unreliable.
 - Recall Score: The recall score of .70 for "high-risk" and .76 for "low-risk" classification illustrates the model is relatively okay at classifying "high-risk" candidates, equally.

+## Summary
+After running and evaluating all the algorithms, it is safe to say that if the company was adamant about choosing a model to use, it would be one of the two ensemble classifiers; the Balanced Random or the Easy Ensemble.
+Since the impact of false negatives relating to potential losses in lending to high-risk candidates is not as risky as if we were testing for cancer, the company may find the results of these algorithms acceptable.
+The cmpany may find that these results fit into their other analysis on how many "losses" they can accept and still reach their yearly financial goals.

+In my overall opinion, I would not recommend that any of these algorithms are great at the companies goal of accurately classifying "low" and "high" risk candidates.
+All models tested are bad to marginally good at properly classifying "low-risk" candidates, meaning that too many applicants are being classified as "low-risk" when they could in fact be "high-risk".
+When recall scores are factored in, the results illustrate teh same; the models are all either bad or marginally good at classifying candidates accurately.

+Again, in summary, if the company is accepting of a certain level of loss, then the Balanced Random Forest or Easy Ensemble classifiers are the prefered models to use in classifying "low" and "high" risk candidates accurately.